Skip to main content

 CC licensed content, Shared previously

-This page titled 11.12: Discussion- Rethinking Motivation is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Lumen Learning via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 11.12: Discussion- Rethinking Motivation is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Lumen Learning via source content that was edited to the style and standards of the LibreTexts platform.